kubernetes/ingress-nginx/controllers/nginx/configuration.md

 Additionally it is possible to set `ingress.kubernetes.io/auth-method` to specify the HTTP method to use (GET or POST) and `ingress.kubernetes.io/auth-send-body` to true or false (default).

 ```
-ingress.kubernetes.io/auth-url:"URL to the authentication service"
+ingress.kubernetes.io/auth-url: "URL to the authentication service"
 ```

 Please check the [external-auth](examples/external-auth/README.md) example.